opengisch/qgis-plugin-ci/docs/usage/cli_release.md

                         The Transifex API token.
 If specified translations will be pulled and compiled.
   --github-token GITHUB_TOKEN
-                        The Github API token.
+                        The GitHub API token.
 If specified, the archive will be pushed to an already existing release.
   -r, --create-plugin-repo
                         Will create a XML repo as a Github release asset.
 Github token is